 Sometimes a shift in your child’s demeanor is actually nothing more than a symptom of illness that neither of you know about yet.
 Many times, the underlying cause for a suddenly selfish act or a whiny tone is that an ear infection, stomach flu, or some other illness has unknowingly begun.
-It's truly humbling to find oneself having been all upset over a shift in your kid’s mood only to be cleaning up vomit 20 minutes later!
+It's truly humbling to find oneself having been all upset over a shift in your kid’s mood only to be dealing with double ear infections, a high fever, or cleaning up vomit 20 minutes later!

 Even after you are able to recognize that your child’s mood is related to an illness, Achy can aggravate the situation by capitalizing on your child’s vulnerable emotional state.
 A sick child may be more likely to be attacked by the Get-Along, Hurry-Up, or the Can’t-Do Crabbies.
 This may show up as being argumentative with parents or siblings, not being able to promptly follow requests, or not being able accomplish tasks that they can easily do when they are feeling well.
 Some of these patterns are the same as the signs you expect to see when the Too-Tired Crabbies are involved.
 This is because when kids are sick, they are also likely to be tired or worn out.
 If you are able to identify whether your child is sick (or getting sick) versus simply lacking enough sleep, you will be able to use strategies that best fit your child’s needs.